justaname01/xml-mapper/README.md

 # xml-mapper
-A program I wrote to read in xml data and spit out a migration map
+A program I wrote to read in xml data and spit out a migration map.
+I am currently working to generalize it for any hierarchy of nodes.

 It makes the assumption that the xml document is organized as follows: